Onyeami/onyeamibattleships/README.md

 Testing and Validation is viewed [here](images/TESTING.md)

 ## Deployment
-git add .:
+git add:
-- This command was used to stage changes for the next commit.
-Stage changes is a crucial step before committing codes to the Git repository. git commit:
+- This command is used to stage changes for the next commit.
+Stage changes is a crucial step before committing codes to the Git repository.
- -

-Conclusion
-Enjoy your Battleship Game experience!
-With strategic thinking and a bit of luck, you can lead your fleet to victory and dominate the high seas.
-Whether you prefer manual ship placement or a randomized challenge, this game offers plenty of excitement for all types of players.
-Get ready to engage in epic naval battles and emerge as the ultimate commander of the seas!

-- Your dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly
+git commit:
+- The command is used to create a commit when changes are staged.
+A commit message using the '-m' flag to describe what the commit accomplishes.

+git push:
+- This command is used in Git to send the local changes to a remote repository, hosted on a GitHub remote server.

 ## Creating the Heroku app
+Sign up for Heroku's account at [Heroku's website](https://www.heroku.com)

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: